EMJzero/COaT_Project/README.md

 - `--no-opt` : does NOT run through PandA, and Vivado, if enabled, the TAFFO-optimized versions of the tests.
 - `--no-unopt` : does NOT run through PandA, and Vivado, if enabled, the versions of the tests NOT optimized by TAFFO.

-The usage of `--no-regen-taffo` is suggested, as currently some of the `.ll` files were produced with TAFFO's develop branch, and other with the last version of TAFFO that used LLVM-12.
+The usage of `--no-regen-taffo` is highly suggested, as currently some of the `.ll` files were produced with TAFFO's develop branch, and other with the last version of TAFFO that used LLVM-12.